AgentPayy/AgentPayy/LAUNCH.md

 "Show HN: Privacy-first API payments with crypto – no gateway needed"

 ### Post
-Built AgentPay after seeing AI agents everywhere but no good payment infrastructure.
+Built AgentPayy after seeing AI agents everywhere but no good payment infrastructure.

 **The problem:** APIs need monetization, but traditional payments don't work for $0.01 calls.